iamdudeman/rixk/README.md

 ---
 ## Program Description
 This is a text-based version of the popular board game Risk.
-It will support custom modding of the AI through a Java API as well as the possibility for user made maps.
-This project is to fulfill the project 1 requirement for Software Engineering and to explore the difficulties of using the Waterfall method in software development.
+It supports custom modding of the AI through a Java API as well as the possibility for user made maps.
+This project is to fulfill the project 1 requirement for my Software Engineering in 2015 and to explore the difficulties of using the Waterfall method in software development.
+It was later uploaded here to GitHub.

 ---
 ## Run Instructions